Also under Family And Relationship LawFamily And Relationship Law Home

 While our firm will not be able to draft an Agreement for you or sign off on the agreement, we can offer legal advice about the pros and cons of a potential agreement.

 Binding Financial Agreements are agreements entered into by parties in relation to the division of their property.
-Binding Financial Agreements can be made before the relationship, during the relationship and after the relationship.
+Binding Financial Agreements can be made before the relationship, during the relationship and after the relationship has ended.

-The division set out by a Binding Financial Agreement does not need to be just and equitable the way that family law property divisions completed under the Family Law Act 1975 must be.
+The division of property as set out by a Binding Financial Agreement does not need to be just and equitable the way that family law property divisions completed under the Family Law Act 1975 must be.

-As Binding Financial Agreements are a type of contract, the language must be clear and unambiguous, it cannot be entered into by force or duress, and other principles of law and equity that are used to determining the validity, enforceability and effect of contracts will apply.
+As Binding Financial Agreements are a type of contract, the language must be clear and unambiguous, they cannot be entered into by force or under duress, and other principles of law and equity that are used to determining the validity, enforceability and effect of contracts apply.

 It is very important to receive legal advice at any stage of the Binding Financial Agreement process for your peace of mind and so that you can have the knowledge you need to make an informed decision about the Agreement.